Aw Cheng Chye: Public organization

 Aw Cheng Chye served in Singapore Anti-Tuberculosis Association (新加坡防癆協會), the predecessor of SATA CommHealth in 1967 as well as the vice-president of the Singapore Red Cross Society, only deputy to the wife of the prime minister, Kwa Geok Choo.
 He made numerous donation to the hospitals, the red cross and St John Singapore.
 He also donated S$1,000 to a blood donor society in 1960.

-He was nominated for a (honorary) position in St John Singapore in 1963.
+He was nominated for an (honorary) position in St John Singapore in 1963.
 He was one of the honorary chairmen in 1962.
 He was a member of the council of St John Singapore in 1960, and previously vice-chairman.
 He was elected as an honorary chairman of Thong Chai Medical Institution in the 1960s.

 Aw Cheng Chye was also an active leader of the overseas Chinese.
 He was the vice-chairman of Singapore Nanyang Khek Community Guild in the 1960s.
 He donated S$40,000 for the new building of the guild in 1969.
 He also donated S$1,000 to "Persatuan Hakka Segamat" of nearby Johor state in 1967.
 As a director of Singapore Chinese Chamber of Commerce, he was a member of the organizing committee of 1959 Singapore Constitution Exposition.
 He donated S$1,500 to the chamber for a project to dig the remains of the citizens who was killed during Japanese occupation of Singapore in 1966.
 In 1958, he donated $S6,000 (under the name of Eng Aun Tong) to a repairing work of a Chinese cemetery.